JC-Morph/alghemy/readme.md

 - [ffmpeg](https://ffmpeg.org) \- Video-based processes.
 - [imagemagick](www.imagemagick.org/script/index.php) \- Image-based processes.
-  - Alghemy currently uses the deprecated convert utility from imagemagick 6.9 or lower.
+  - Alghemy currently uses the deprecated `convert` utility from imagemagick 6.9 or lower.
   If you are installing imagemagick 7.0 or above, make sure to include legacy utilities.
 - [sox](sox.sourceforge.net) \- Sound-based processes.
 - [mrswatson](https://github.com/teragonaudio/MrsWatson) \- VST-related processes.

 NOTE: To perform image-based fast-fourier transforms, your version of ImageMagick must support the [fftw](www.fftw.org) delegate.
-To check for this functionality, run `convert --version` and look for `fftw` in `Delegates (built-in):`.
+To check for this functionality, run `convert --version` and look for `fftw` in the `Delegates (built-in):` section.

 ### Gems

 Alghemy uses the following gem:

 - [listen](https://github.com/guard/listen) \- Used to monitor directories for changes.
-  install with `gem install listen`
+Install with `gem install listen`.

 ## Usage

 Alghemy is intended to be used in a REPL environment.
 There are a couple of ways to make this happen:
-- Start your Ruby REPL and run:
+- Start your Ruby REPL
-    `require_relative path/to/alghemy/lib/alghemy.rb`
+  - run `require_relative path/to/alghemy/lib/alghemy.rb`
-  - If you built the gem:
+  - If you built the gem, you can use `require 'alghemy'` instead.
-    `require 'alghemy'`
 - Run `alghemy` to open irb with library functionality enabled.
   This is only available if you built the gem or added bin to your path.

-To demonstrate the capabilities of Alghemy, here is a simple use case:
+To demonstrate the capabilities of Alghemy, here are some examples:

 ### Initalising Matter
 In Alghemy, the Matter class is a base representation of a file or files.